ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

 {: #setupmultipathdubu20}
 {: step}

-1. After you installed the multipath utility, create an empty config file that is called /etc/multipath.conf.
+1. After you installed the multipath utility, create an empty config file that is called ``/etc/multipath.conf`.
-2. Modify the default values of/etc/multipath.conf.
+2. Modify the default values of ``/etc/multipath.conf`.

    ```
    defaults {